tadaadata/tadaatoolbox/cran-comments.md

 * ubuntu 12.04 (on travis-ci), R 3.2.3
 * win-builder (devel and release)

+## Fixes from previous submission

+- File LICENSE has been modified to meet criteria
+- Title in DESCRIPTION as been expanded
+- Description in DESCRIPTION has been expanded

 ## R CMD check results

 0 errors | 0 warnings | 1 note